Frequently Asked Questions

 Clinicians have varied education and training and are licensed by their respective boards as a licensed professional counselor, psychologist or social worker.

 Q12: Do you have a psychiatrist on staff?

-Psychiatric services are provided at the Sebastian Health Center.
+Psychiatric services are provided at the Student Health Center.
 Referrals for psychiatric consultation and/or evaluations can be self-referred or made through the client's counselor or physician.
 Those persons who are under the care of their own psychiatrist can request that our psychiatrist monitor their medications.